© Rob Munday 2012

 © David Parry PA Wire 2022

 Rob Munday FRSA was born in Great Yarmouth, Norfolk, UK, in 1958, and grew up in the small coastal village of Caister-on-Sea.
-After gaining A-Levels in both the arts and sciences, he moved to Cornwall and Devon and, in 1983, graduated from Plymouth University/Plymouth College of Art with a BA(Hons) in Scientific and Technical Graphics, the first degree outside of the USA to specialise in the fledgling fields of computer graphics, television and video together with the more traditional subjects of photography, graphic design, and illustration.
-In his final year, he taught himself the new medium of holography and became one of the UK’s first generation of holographers.
+After gaining A-Levels in both the arts and sciences, he moved to Cornwall and Devon and, in 1983, graduated from Plymouth University/Plymouth College of Art with a BA(Hons) in Scientific and Technical Graphics, the first degree outside of the USA to specialise in the fledgling fields of computer graphics, television, and video together with the more traditional subjects of photography, graphic design, and illustration.
+While studying for his degree, he traveled to London and saw his first hologram in the exhibition Light Years Ahead at The Photographers Gallery in 1981, the first-ever international exhibition of creative holography to be held in the UK.
+He returned to the University determined to teach himself this new medium and become one of the UK’s first generation of holographers.

 In 1985, Rob was invited to help establish and run the world's first postgraduate degree in creative holography as one of the three founding members of staff of the Royal College of Art's Holography Unit.